operasoftware/devopera/articles/_posts/2010-06-16-w3c-geolocation-api.md

 ---
-title: How To Use the W3C Geolocation API
+title: How to Use the W3C Geolocation API
 authors:
 - shwetank-dixit
 intro: 'In this article, Opera Web Evangelist Shwetank gives you a guide to the W3C Geolocation API, which is newly-supported in our Opera 10.60 beta release.
 Find out how to add location awareness to your Web apps for a lot of interesting possibilities!'